 Are you considering international travel while pregnant?
-If you’d like to go abroad while pregnant, there are many things you may need to take into account.
+If you’d like to go abroad while pregnant, you may need to consider many things.
 However, a wide range of travel plans can be adjusted to ensure your health and safety while you are expecting.
-Let’s look at some of the key factors that go into an international itinerary during pregnancy.
+Let’s look at some key factors that go into an international itinerary during pregnancy.

 Getting Advice From Your Physician

-The first thing you should do when thinking about going abroad is speaking to the physician in charge of your prenatal care.
-Many countries require certain vaccinations or other precautions, which you may not be able to take while you are expecting.
+The first thing you should do when thinking about going abroad is to speak to the physician in charge of your prenatal care.
+Many countries require certain vaccinations or other precautions, which you may not be able to take while expecting.
 If there are alternative ways of staying healthy, your doctor will outline them for you.
 Be sure to be as specific as possible about the dates and locations of your trip.

 Air and Seaports

 You can often arrange for priority boarding on airplanes and even some cruise ships if you are pregnant and require additional time or assistance to get to your seats or accommodations.
-For air travel, it is usually not necessary to make such arrangements in advance: Simply speak to a representative from your airline.
+For air travel, making such arrangements in advance is usually unnecessary: Simply speak to a representative from your airline.
 If you need help navigating the airport itself, you can easily place a call to the airport itself before your arrival.

 Some seaports and cruise lines may be able to accommodate priority boarding for women during pregnancy, although this usually requires notice.
 If you are traveling with a partner, be prepared for the possibility that you may be temporarily separated.
-If you are traveling with young children, they will be allowed to use any priority services along with you.
+If you travel with young children, they will be allowed to use any priority services with you.

 Be aware that if you are bringing durable medical equipment such as a breast pump, you will usually need to remove this from your baggage during the security screening.
 You might face questioning about your pregnancy, so be ready to share the approximate time you will be expecting.